Invention for Destruction: “… One of the finest pop-up books in modern cinema history”

 So, I will now do my best to explain the style of Karel Zeman in Invention for Destruction.
 All the towns featured, the submarines and boats all of it are put together as a set.
 The wood and metal of the watercraft have a satisfying, almost pinstripe look to it and all the notches on these materials appear to be handmade.
 These sets are in possession of the same tactility that makes stop-motion animation so eternally loved only here it is present in static rooms, towns, ports, and buildings.
 In one of the extras, a close collaborator to Zeman and his daughter say it was a massive pleasure to work on the movie, a further quote in the extras states that Zeman couldn’t possibly work with Verne and not go to such lengths, it would do him a disservice.
 Long shots of the boats or vehicles from afar see the actors turned into miniature animated characters in the cut out style animation that Zeman and some of his fellow Czech’s pioneered on the big screen (Jan Svankmajer).
 Deep-sea animals and wildlife too, the imagination can be turned up to 11 in the world building, this is the untethered imagination of Zeman.
 Combine all of that with live action actors and you’ve got what is possibly one of the finest and most literal pop-up books in cinema history.

 This is why I said at the top of the review that you should watch the film twice.
 The first time just letting the idiosyncrasies of one of Czech cinema’s favourite sons wash over you, and the second where you are actually able to watch the film.
-Of course, the second viewing wouldn’t be imbued with the same magic, but if you engage with the cinematic medium for its stories, this is essential to do this for you to get the most from Invention for Destruction (the fabulous world of Jules Verne).
+Of course, the second viewing wouldn’t be imbued with the same magic, but if you engage with the cinematic medium for its stories, this is essential for Invention for Destruction (the fabulous world of Jules Verne).

 I’ve evaded it long enough.
 Zeman tells the story of a world progressing into the industrial age, with a professor studying the “nature of pure matter” spirited away by a would-be dictator (whose base is inside an inactive volcano) and convinced into building a super-bomb, as a young reporter and a girl rescued from the sea attempt to warn him of their mutual kidnapper’s intentions to dominate the world with a new and more-deadly-yet supergun.
 Comic book stuff, really.
 Fun, short at a little over 80 minutes and slight enough for all to get something from it.